ccc

 Many cats with calcium oxalate stones also have idiopathic hypercalcaemia (elevated calcium levels in the blood with no obvious cause).
 It is not yet known which comes first, the hypercalcaemia or the kidney stones.

-Occasionally, calcium oxalate stones may be caused by a Vitamin B6 deficiency.
+Occasionally, calcium oxalate stones may be caused by a vitamin B6 deficiency.

-Calcium in food does not contribute to the deveIopment of kidney stones.
+Calcium in food does not contribute to the development of kidney stones.
 In fact, calcium in foods can bind with oxalate and therefore help prevent the formation of kidney stones.
 However, calcium supplements may contribute to the problem.

-In some cases, there may be no obvious signs, since cats instinctively try to hide pain.
+Kidney stones can be very painful but in some cases, there may be no obvious signs, since cats instinctively try to hide pain.
 In other cases the cat may be subdued and lethargic and not want to eat.
 Some cats will have blood in the urine (haematuria) or frequent kidney infections.

 Some cats urinate more, but others exhibit reduced urination.
 If your cat is unable to urinate, this is a medical emergency and you need to get to a vet as quickly as possible.